Using CI for Fun and Profit

 What’s the deal with dotfiles anyway?
 I have a collection of configuration files that I use to make devices essentially ephemeral.
 The names comes from the fact that a lot of them start with a ., which in unix makes it “hidden”.
 These files are stored in a globally accessible git repository that I can simply pull, run a single command and be right back at home.
 I use an old unix utility called stow to manage my dotfiles due to its ubiquitous presence in various linux distribution package managers....

-Compile-time Object Composition Through Inheritance
+Compile-time Interface Composition Through Inheritance

 In my DSP framework I recently had the need for a generic Interface type, that could have a set of member functions based on the underlying storage type.
 After much pondering, I remembered a brilliant video by Jason Turner, that showcased how to inherit from lambdas which in turn reminded me of the mixin pattern.
 What if I could just inherit from a template type Which indeed you can… Behold, the Interface struct....